canismarko/xanespy/docs/analysis.rst

 Filter When Aligning
 --------------------

-When aligning frames it may be helpful to apply an **aggressive median filter to blur each image** before registration so that noise and fine details have less impact.
+When aligning frames with :py:meth:`~xanespy.xanes_frameset.XanesFrameset.align_frames()`, it may be helpful to apply an **aggressive median filter to blur each image** before registration so that noise and fine details have less impact.
 This **2D filter** is only applied to the images in memory, so does not apply to the final result.

 .. code:: python